 Here then are the important spiritual understandings in the details of the parable and explanation given by Jesus.

-2) The enemy plants the tares (weeds).
+2) The enemy plants the tares (weeds) in the kingdom.
 This enemy of the Son of Man is the wicked one, the devil and Satan (Matt.
 13:25, 28, 38).
 The tares represent the work of the devil, and are the sons of the wicked one.
 In the overall composition of the crop in the field they are mixed together with the wheat.
 The work of Satan, because it is mixed together with God’s work, has spoiled and ruined the crop in the field.
 The tares grow up together with the wheat, and there is no separation one from another all the time the crop is growing in the field (Matt.
 13:28-29).
 Only in the time of harvest at the end will there be a separation, and this by divine means (Matt.
 13:39, 41).
 The tares never turn into wheat, nor can they, because they came from the seed planted by the enemy.
 The tares are those who have a false profession of Christ, and are not sealed by the Spirit of God, yet they are an integral part of the spoiled crop.

 The wheat are Christian believers.
 They are planted by the Son of Man.
 They are God’s work, the result of sovereign grace in redemption.
 They profess Jesus Christ as their Lord and Savior, and have been water baptized as a sign of being born of God.
 However, the tares are planted by the devil.
 They also profess Jesus Christ and have been water baptized – this is why they mix in so well with the wheat.
 As men, the tares are not unconverted sinners or common heathens.
 They are not unbelieving Jews.
 The tares profess to be Christians and have been water baptized as well.
 They were planted and they grow together with the wheat for the purpose of ruining the crop.

-This is the present condition of Christendom in which all true believers exist in and are a part of, whether they want to be or not.
+This is the present condition of Christendom in which all true believers have a part, whether they desire it to be or not.
 Christendom is a spoiled and ruined crop growing up in the world.
 This is the simple testimony of God concerning it, and His testimony is always true.
 Whether innocently or willfully, the majority of true Christians are blind to this ruined condition, and our leaders will not admit to it.
 The result is that we go on participating in the midst of what God has judged as organized corruption, remaining involved in what God views as a form of godliness without any real power, instead of turning away from the evil (II Tim.
 2:19-21; 3:1-5; 4:3-4).
 In the history of Christendom men have taken authority into their own hands and pulled up the wheat.
 Often the tares in ministry positions of their own making have severely persecuted the wheat.
 Evil servants have committed ecclesiastical abuse (beating fellow servants) and bringing in worldliness (eating and drinking with the drunkards – Matt.
 24:48-49).
 Christendom’s record is filled with tares lusting after civil power, committing fornication with the kings and governments of the earth (Rev. 17:1-6).